 For the artistic couple, Holland America Line takes great care to decorate their interiors with enviable art and antiques.
 On board you’ll find a blues club and plenty of activities.
 If you’re looking for a romantic cruise but can’t leave the kids at home, Zuiderdam is a ship that caters to adult alone time and kids fun time, with the Greenhouse Spa & Salon for you and your S.O., and Club Hal for the children.

 What Your Itinerary Might Look Like: Find love in South America on Holland America Line’s Panama Canal Sunfarer cruise.
 With stops in the Bahamas, Aruba, Cartagena, and Costa Rica, the cruise satisfies your craving for a romantic beach getaway, new cities, and a jungle adventure in one fell swoop.

 REI Adventures Cruising

 Every couple defines romance differently, and that’s what makes a romantic experience meaningful.
 REI Adventures Cruising isn’t romantic in the typical sense of the word.
-You don’t go on an adventure cruise for the candlelight dinners — you go on an adventure cruise to push yourself and your partner outside of your comfort zones, and to learn about each other along the way.
+You don’t go on an adventure cruise for the candlelit dinners — you go on an adventure cruise to push yourself and your partner outside of your comfort zones, and to learn about each other along the way.
 You explore the unknown together and allow it to bring you closer.

-What Your Itinerary Might Look Like: On REI Adventures eight-day cruise around the northern and western Galapagos Islands, you’ll encounter wildlife so close you’ll feel like you’re on safari.
+What Your Itinerary Might Look Like: On REI Adventures' eight-day cruise around the northern and western Galapagos Islands, you’ll encounter wildlife so close you’ll feel like you’re on safari.
 On a 20-passenger luxury yacht, you and your partner will get personal attention when you need it, but you can take exploration time to yourselves as well.
 Every day is a new island experience, typically found via hike or snorkel.